RichardRed0x/exchange-data/mm-tracking/market-making-update.md

 From Oct 22 - Oct 31, i2 traded 17,000 DCR on Binance DCR/BTC market, roughly equal buy and sell orders.

 From Nov 1 - Nov 12 i2 traded 63,700 DCR on Binance DCR/BTC market, with slightly more in sell orders (~52%).
+This means that i2 were involved in about 21% of the trading on this pair during this time.

 From Oct 22 - Oct 31, i2 incurred trading fees of 8.5 DCR and 0.014 BTC on Binance - around $250.